Overview

 Once you’ve completed the program, you’ll be able to connect with fellow Community Climate Leaders across the state through a shared listserv and exclusive events.
 You’ll also gain access to additional learning opportunities as the program grows so that you can continue along your climate action journey.

-Join Us!
+Join us!

-- If those dates and times don’t work for you, sign up with the Community Climate Leaders Interest Form.
+Fill out the Community Climate Leaders Interest Form.
 We’ll be building opportunities to complete the program around the state based on demand and location.
 As new opportunities arise, we’ll let you know so that you can apply to join the latest cohort!

 If you would like to bring this program to your community, we have two options: